cxzczxzc/ReminderWebApp/README.md

 5. The task is scheduled to be run at the user specified time by the Quartz Scheduler.
 6. When the time arrives, Quartz triggers the task and a SMS and phone call is sent to the user, which contain the details about the task.

+## How can this application be scaled and improved?
+A few pointers to scale this application are:-
+* Convert it to a Spring Boot Application and create a Docker image for this application.
+* Take out the configuration parameters (Twilio credentials, SFTP server information etc.) and load them via configuration files.
+* Add authentication / authorization to be able to serve multiple users.